StirlingLabs/BigBuffers/docs/source/DifferencesFromFlat.md

   with each other differently by using keyed field semantics.

 - `csharp_value_task` applies to `rpc_service` definitions, causes
-   the generated interface and implementations to.
+   the generated interface and implementations to use `ValueTask` instead of `Task` in C#.

 - `csharp_scalar_ref` causes fields to generate ref accessors even though when it's defaulted its usage could throw an exception.